DerekAmuna/heart-disease/README.md

 python3 cleaning_and_merging.py
 ```

-The script will process all data sources and output a file named `heart_disease_data.csv` in the parent directory.
+The script will process all data sources and output a file named `heart_processed.csv` in the parent directory.

 ### Data Dictionary